-You might be thankful when you and your pup are strolling down the street on a warm day and you see a water bowl sitting outside of a pet-friendly business just waiting to provide your dog with the hydration they so desperately need — but wait!
+You might be thankful when you and your beloved dog are out and about on a warm day and see a water bowl sitting out to provide your dog with the hydration they so desperately need — but wait!

-What Diseases Can Lurk in Public Dog Water Bowls?
+Germs and Diseases That Can Be in Communal or Public Dog Water Bowls

 Intestinal Worm Parasites